Mamaragan

 In Australian Aboriginal mythology (specifically: Kunwinjku), Mamaragan or Namarrkon is a lightning Ancestral Being who speaks with thunder as his voice.
 He rides a storm-cloud and throws lightning bolts to humans and trees.
-He lives in a puddle.
+He lives in a Billabong.

 Characteristics and appearance

 Namarrkon is the lightning man.
 Namarrkon soaks up the sun's rays, which form bright arcs of light across each of his shoulders.
 He is mostly unseen, living high in the sky and riding storm clouds.
 He makes thunderous sounds by striking the clouds with stone axes fixed to his head, elbows, and knees.

 He appears each year in Kunumeleng, pre-monsoon season, reminding people of the consequences of invoking the spiritual power.
 If people disobey the law, Namarrkon hisses, crackles, and even strikes the offender with his fiery spears of lightning.

 Actions during ancient climate change

 The climate changed nearly 7,000 years ago, causing the ice caps to melt and sea levels to rise.
 During this period, Namarrkon created violent thunderstorms in preparation for the Wet Season rains brought by the Rainbow Serpent.